 In the Add Keys to Parallel Coordinates Visualization dialog, you can select the meta keys or meta groups to use as axes the Parallel Coordinates visualization.

 The default view is for the last 3 hours of collection, using the default meta keys and non-indexed meta keys closed.
-The meta keys within the meta groups are displayed in the order that NetWitness Suite queries the keys.
-As the data loads into the Values panel, NetWitness Suite is optimized to show partial results, loading progress, and service status as the data loads.
+The meta keys within the meta groups are displayed in the order that NetWitness Platform queries the keys.
+As the data loads into the Values panel, NetWitness Platform is optimized to show partial results, loading progress, and service status as the data loads.